yalelibrary/brbl_cvv/README.md

-## Carl Van Vechten Exhibition Website - BR
+## Carl Van Vechten Exhibition Website

 The `src` folder contains the code and assets for the interactive touch screen exhibit.